picklejuicedev/mkdoc_maker_docs/README.md

 - as with other commands you can use "//review" to review a whole  chapter.
 - Alternatively you can select a section and right-click to use Review from the context menu.
+- Additional instructions can be added as notes, i.e. `// shorten this paragraph` or similar.

 Here is an example how you could use the review prompt: